 In addition to where the peaks appear, the shape and area of the peaks are also important.
-Let’s assume that it’s because we investigate these things that we are able to infer the structure of the compound.
+By examining these, you will be able to infer the structure of the compound.

 We’ll explain how to think about each of these.

 When using an NMR (Nuclear Magnetic Resonance) instrument, the observation of hydrogen is usually observed as a single signal.
 For example, only one peak appears in the following conditions.

 This is called a singlet.